filiptronicek/gh-sponsors-api/README.md

 # GitHub Sponsors API

-A REST API for GitHub Sponsors, if you need a GraphQL one, there is an official API.
+An unofficial REST API for GitHub Sponsors.

+If you need something for GraphQL instead, there is an official API provided by GitHub.
 Some links and examples can be found in [the Notes section](#notes).

 ## Endpoints